Potato Research Field (2018)

 The implementation of “precision farming” introduced substantial improvements in soil testing by better understanding that soils are not consistent in their chemical profiles across any given field and that constant rates of fertilizer inputs affect various farm soils differently.
 This knowledge introduced the era of variable-rate fertilizer application (VRT) and the increased need for more soil testing.

-Through 40 years of experience, we were able to offer an accurate soil testing analysis and appropriate recommendations for nutrient application based on VRTs computed equations coupled with Soil Cation Exchange Capacity (CEC) to recommend the needed nutrients for plant growth within the soil system in support of better crop production.
+Over 40 years of experience, we have provided accurate soil testing and appropriate nutrient application recommendations based on VRT-computed equations, coupled with Soil Cation Exchange Capacity (CEC), to determine the nutrients needed for plant growth within the soil system and support better crop production.

-We typically recommend soil testing each year, as near planting time as possible, to see nitrogen availability and other essential nutrients.
+We typically recommend soil testing each year, as close to planting time as possible, to assess nitrogen availability and other essential nutrients.
 We recommend deep soil sampling to depths up to 24 inches rather than 0-6 inches.
 If feasible, deeper soil sampling should be done whenever possible.
 This allows producers to utilize the nitrogen below the upper 6 inches of soil.
-That's because the residual plant nutrient levels in the soil can vary significantly from year to year based on many factors, including fertilizer application rates, rainfall and irrigation, and the cropping system and plant uptake in the prior year.
+That's because soil residual plant nutrient levels can vary significantly from year to year, influenced by factors such as fertilizer application rates, rainfall, and irrigation, and the prior year's cropping system and plant uptake.
 That is why annual sampling is essential.

 We use advanced methods that rely on inorganic chemistry and creative techniques to evaluate soil health as a direct relationship to plant growth and the slow release of nutrients in the soil and plant.
 Assessment of the nutrient availability in plant petioles and leaves.
-These methods validate how nutrients reside in the soil root zone for longer periods, increasing their retention so they are less prone to washing out from the root zone and polluting the surface water.
+These methods demonstrate that nutrients remain in the soil root zone for longer periods, increasing their retention and reducing the likelihood of washing out of the root zone and polluting surface water.

-We would like to highlight the importance of the soil testing recordkeeping system in understanding and evaluating the past, current, and projected status of soil fertility and health to properly activate the Decision Support Tool (DST) and related aspects for improvement.
-Please see chapter https://www.shahbaagri.com/education/soil-testing-and-available-exchangeable-potassium-and-application.
+We would like to highlight the importance of the soil testing recordkeeping system for understanding and evaluating the past, current, and projected status of soil fertility and health, to properly activate the Decision Support Tool (DST) and related improvement initiatives.
+Please see the chapter: https://www.shahbaagri.com/education-center/soil-testing-and-available-exchangeable-potassium-and-application